 Federal law requires all students who receive federal financial aid to make Satisfactory Academic Progress (SAP) toward their degree.
-The intent of this policy is to ensure that students who are receiving federal financial aid are making measurable academic progress toward completion of an eligible academic program in a reasonable period of time.
-This will be evaluated at the end of each semester for Associate Degree programs.
-At that time, the Financial Aid Office will review the student's transcript to determine if the student is in compliance with the following requirements:
+The intent of this policy is to ensure that students who are receiving federal financial aid for their education are making measurable academic progress toward completion of an eligible academic program in a reasonable period of time.
+Students at Bay Mills Community College must meet the following requirements: